AnasKhan0607/UofT-CSC207-Summer-2021-Group-Project-group_0059/phase1/README.txt

 In the game GUI, there are 5 options.
 You can create a game, play a game that you created, edit a game that is created by you and also private, view games that are public, or private games created by you, and at last you can choose to exit the game GUI.

+In the Template editing Interface you follow the instructions on the screen and you should be able to edit existing template's attributes.

 design1.png  //the uml of Game design2.pdf   //the uml of User design3.png  //the uml of Template